Family gifting strategies and annual gift tax limits

 What is the gift tax?
 The gift tax is essentially a tax on gifts above an IRS threshold.
 It’s intended to prevent you from giving away assets while alive to avoid estate taxes you might otherwise owe when you pass away.
-In 2024, the first $18,000 of value you give to each person is tax-free.
-Spouses each have their own gift limit, so, as an example, a married couple with three kids could each give $18,000 to each of child for a total of $108,000 without any concern.
+The first $19,000 of value you give to each person is tax-free.
+Spouses each have their own gift limit, so, as an example, a married couple with three kids could each give $19,000 to each of child for a total of $114,000 without any concern.

 It’s important to note that this applies to cash or non-cash gifts, including significantly discounted sales.
 So, in case you were considering selling your $500,000 home to your child for $250,000, the IRS will count that $250,000 in discounted value as a gift.

 What about gifts to my spouse?
-The unlimited marital deduction means that gifts between spouses never incur the gift tax, except in the case of a non-U.S. citizen spouse which, in 2024, has a limit of $185,000 per year.
+The unlimited marital deduction means that gifts between spouses never incur the gift tax, except in the case of a non-U.S. citizen spouse which is limited to $190,000 per year.

 Questions?
 We’re here to help!
 These are just a few of the issues surrounding the topic of strategic giving and, as we’ve mentioned before, it’s one of our favorite areas of study!